jduanen/cnc_pendant/README.md

   * pendant automatically displays the value of the axis knob with an asterix next to a coordinate line
     - host is not able to set the selection marker
   * top display line is the status line RF bars icon, battery level icon, and mode word
-    - mode word starts as "RESET" until motion mode button is selected
+    - mode word starts as "RESET" until motion mode mode is set
   * after motion mode is selected, the mode word becomes either "CONT" or "STP"
-    - the value following the mode word dependent on the mode
+    - the value following the mode word is dependent on the mode
       * for "STP" the value is a floating point number
       * for "CONT" the value is a percentage
   * the display format is specific to the motion mode
     - e.g., "STP: 1.0", "CONT: 30%"
     - both MPG and PCT motion modes display "XX%", where 'XX' is given by the incr knob setting
+      * no text associated with these modes -- just 'XX%'
   * if axis knob is in "off" state, can't update the display
     - don't send display packets if that's the case -- drop commands and log warnings
     - if power on with axis "off", emits axis off (0x06) and state of incr knob